Central Bank Digital Currency and Sovereign Money Accounts

 Contributions by other scholars from the International Monetary Reform Movement include the following:

-• Edgar Wortmann (Ons Geld, Netherlands) makes the case for migration to a sovereign money system, enabled by digital technology.
+• Edgar Wortmann (Ons Geld, Netherlands) makes the case for migration to a sovereign money system based on digital cash:

 • Ben Dyson and Graham Hodgson (Positive Money, London) have developed a plan for Digital Cash.
 Why Central Banks Should Start Issuing Electronic Money >